 How does she do it efficiently?
-Shari uses a tray to stack and carry the bowls into the kitchen in one trip in order to clean and refill them.
+Shari uses a tray to stack and carries the bowls into the kitchen during one trip to clean and refill them.
 It’s one trip for her instead of multiple trips back and forth.

-Rebecca Stockslager, owner of Noah’s Bird Nest, a bird supply store in Port Charlotte, Florida not only fosters birds for Florida Parrot Rescue, she boards birds for families that are on vacation or on business trips.
-She has anywhere from 15 to 25 birds under here care at any given time.
-Rebecca uses a 2-tiered cart with fresh water, food and newspaper that she rolls around her shop to ensure that her birds are fed, clean and have fresh water.
+Rebecca Stockslager, owner of Noah’s Bird Nest, a bird supply store in Port Charlotte, Florida, not only fosters birds for Florida Parrot Rescue, but she boards birds for families that are on vacation or business trips.
+She has anywhere from 15 to 25 birds under her care at any given time.
+Rebecca uses a two-tiered cart with fresh water, food, and newspaper that she rolls around her shop to ensure that her birds are fed, clean, and have fresh water.
 She can get all of the birds looked after in a fraction of the time it would take if she didn’t employ the cart.

 Make a List

 I have become an avid list maker over the years.
 I’ve found that I need to write things down and prioritize my life to keep everything organized and get everything done when my life became more complicated.
 I keep a pen and a pad of paper in nearly every room in the house for those moments of inspiration or remember something that needs to be done.
 I’ve also taken to using the dictation feature on my cell phone to remember flashes of inspired ideas for article subjects as well as grocery lists and errands.